Fr33yr/ecommerce-api/README.md

  - http://localhost:8080/api/product/:id

 ## Why mongodb?
-I chose mongodb because I already had experience in nosql databases with firebase, but I wanted to try something new and also the pricing of mongodb allowed me to try more things
+I chose mongodb because I already had experience in nosql databases with firebase, but I wanted to try something new and also the pricing of mongodb allowed me to try other nosql db.

+## Things to improve
+- I will add more routes and pagination.
+- Also a way to add and delete documents from the db.

 ### required dependencies
 - express